oroinc/documentation/backend/automated-tests/index.rst

 You need to configure the following parameters for the testing environment:

-1. Create a separate database for tests (e.g. add "_test" suffix):
+1. Create a separate database for tests (e.g., add '_test' suffix):
 2. Set up host, port and authentication parameters for the database, the mail server, and the web socket server in the parameters_test.yml file:

    For example: